Shiner-2/CNPM/README.md

 # Personas

-## Persona for Children (5-7 years old)
+## Persona for Children

-**Name:** Emma
+**Name:** Thang

 **Age:** 6 years old

 **Grade:** Kindergarten

 **Background:**
-- Emma is a curious and active child who loves to explore and learn new things.
+- Thang is a curious and active child who loves to explore and learn new things.
 - She attends kindergarten where she is starting to learn the basics of reading and writing.
-- Emma enjoys playing games on her tablet, especially those that involve colorful graphics and interactive elements.
+- Thang enjoys playing games on her tablet, especially those that involve colorful graphics and interactive elements.

 **Goals:**
 - Learn new English words and improve her vocabulary.